WaveEngine/EvergineDocs/manual/evergine_studio/project_profiles.md

 ![Scene update for managers](images/profile_search-profile.jpg)

+In the same way as launcher creation form, we have added here some filters to make it easier to find a template.
+Just make use of free text input and platform dropdown selector to limit template results.

 ## Profile management

 For each profile, a different set of settings is applied.
 Once you add a new platform profile, a default set of values will be added for that platform.
 For example, in platforms like _Windows_ shaders are compiled on runtime by default, but other platforms like _Web_ or _Android_ require shaders to be precompiled due to performance and platform limitations.